-Malawi has a population of over 18 million, with a growth rate of 3.32% (CIA 2017).
-The population is forecasted to grow to over 30 million by 2035, and 45 million by 2050 (IFS 2018), nearly tripling the estimated 16 million from 2010 in a period of 40 years.
-Considering the available arable land being at around 40% of its footprint (2010 land coverage analysis by authors), it is estimated that Malawi will face a critical point in the near future where family-owned farms (smallholders) will not be able to provide for themselves even theoretically, and will increase its dependence on food imports even beyond the current state.
+Malawi has a population of over 18 million, with an average annual growth rate of 2.9% (NSO 2018).
+The population is forecasted to grow to over 30 million by 2035, and 45 million by 2050, nearly tripling the estimated 16 million from 2010 in a period of 40 years.
+Considering the available arable land at around 40% of its footprint, it is estimated that Malawi will face a critical point soon where family-owned farms (small holders) will not be able to provide for themselves.
 These facts and projections will only raise the level of current food insecurity Malawi faces, due to rain reliant agricultural practices and growing environmental risks of floods and droughts.
 As a result, Malawi experiences two pressing trends related to land use planning are 1) decrease of agricultural land sizes of rapidly growing populations of rural farmers, 2) increase of settlement land around existing urban centers, especially in areas where land is most suitable for agriculture.

-Malawi’s population requires a national shift towards new patterns of settlements, both urban and rural, that must be driven by land-use efficiency, infrastructural connectivity, environmental sensitivity, and economic diversified productivity.
-In order for this transition to succeed, urban and rural areas require carefully devised land and population management plans to direct public policies and investments in transportation, water, and energy infrastructure as well as private investments in commercial agri-business and industry.
+Malawi requires a national shift towards new patterns of settlements, both urban and rural, that must be driven by land use efficiency, infrastructural connectivity, environmental sensitivity, and diverse economic productivity.
+For this transition to succeed, urban and rural areas require land and population management plans to public policies and investments in transportation, water, and energy infrastructure as well as private investments in commercial agri-business and industry.
 These policies and investments would catalyze a process of industrialization and modernization in strategic locations.
-In parallel, rural communities would require immense innovation to design replicable models of cooperative schemes which connect local villages and small framers to regional and global economies.
+In parallel, rural communities would require immense innovation to design replicable models of cooperative schemes connecting local villages and farmers to regional and global economies.

 First Hectares Capital, Malawi National Planning Commission, MwAPATA Institute